utf8sjis/next-periodic-table/.github/instructions/general.instructions.md

 - Use imperative mood as if you are giving a command (e.g., Add, Fix, Update, Remove, Move, Use, Make, Don't)
 - Keep the message concise but descriptive (less than 50 characters)
-- Use lowercase except for proper nouns and abbreviations
 - Omit articles (a, an, the)

 ## Examples